sagemath/sage/CODE_OF_CONDUCT.md

     8. Repeated harassment of others.
 In general, if someone asks you to stop, then stop.
     9. Advocating for, or encouraging, any of the above behavior.

-This code of conduct applies to all spaces managed by the Sage project, including all public and private mailing lists, issue trackers, wikis, and any other communication channel used by our community.
+This Code of Conduct applies to all spaces managed by the Sage project, including all public and private mailing lists, issue trackers, wikis, and any other communication channel used by our community.
 It also applies to Sage Days and any other in-person or virtual events.

-This code of conduct should be honored by everyone who participates in the Sage community formally or informally, or claims any affiliation with the project, in any project-related activities, and, especially, when representing the project, in any role.
+This Code of Conduct should be honored by everyone who participates in the Sage community formally or informally, or claims any affiliation with the project, in any project-related activities, and, especially, when representing the project, in any role.

-This code is neither exhaustive nor complete.
+This Code is neither exhaustive nor complete.
 It serves to distill our common understanding of a collaborative, shared environment and goals.
-Please try to follow this code in spirit as much as in letter, to create a friendly and productive environment that enriches the surrounding community.
+Please try to follow this Code in spirit as much as in letter, to create a friendly and productive environment that enriches the surrounding community.